parijat79/demo-repo/README.md

 # DEMO

-Some description about the project
+Some description about the project.
+This is the edited text.